Investment Strategy and Portfolio Objectives

 - Capital Gains Potential – Peritus primarily focuses on the “secondary” market, where they believe there is less competition and more opportunities for capital gains.

-- Less Focus on Credit Ratings – Peritus views credit as either “AAA” or “D” and places limited value on the rating agencies and their methodologies, which are backward looking, reactive, and lag the market perception of risk (e.g., Worldcom, Enron, Lehman, AIG).
-Peritus exploits the fact that most fixed income investors continue to use ratings as one of their primary investment tools.
+- Less Focus on Credit Ratings – Peritus views credit as either “AAA” or “D” and places limited value on the rating agencies and their methodologies, which they see as backward looking, reactive, and lag the market perception of risk (e.g., Worldcom, Enron, Lehman, AIG).
+Peritus believes that many fixed income investors continue to use ratings as one of their primary investment tools, which they believe ultimately creates inefficiencies and opportunities in the high yield market.

 - Value Investing – Peritus does not stop with traditional credit analysis, but looks at a complete appraisal of the intrinsic value of each business in which they invest.
 By applying a value-based investing philosophy to the entire capital structure we determine where the best risk/return is, while maintaining a margin of safety.